You are reading the Drake CMS Official Forums archive, available for historical purposes only.

 scalability.
 I know it's meaningless for the average user, but

 Drake CMS is for average and professional users!
-Quote:
+Quote: The only

 drawback for Gladius is its lack of an administrative tool.